mclear-teaching-projects/phil871-kant-survey/content/notes/transcendental-aesthetic.md

-Kant's interest in these two arguments is with our third question, and his aim (or one aim) is to deny the view that the content or nature of the representation of space is intellectual.
+Kant's interest in these two arguments is with our third question, and his aim (or one aim) is to deny the view that the content or nature of the representation of space is fundamentally intellectual (in the sense of originating in the intellect).
 According to Kant, spatial representation is not fundamentally intellectual or conceptual, but rather 'intuitive'.
 This is not to say that spatial representation is *sensory*.
 We do not have a sensory representation of an infinite space!
-Kant is trying to carve out room for a position according to which we have a non-sensory but also non-conceptual/intellectual representation of an infinite space, which makes possible our representation of particular spatial expanses.
+Kant is trying to carve out room for a position according to which we have a non-sensory but also non-conceptual/non-intellectual representation of an infinite space, which makes possible our representation of particular spatial expanses.
 There are similarities here between Kant's argument and previous rationalist arguments concerning the priority of the infinite over the finite.
 Kant's third argument above is that the single infinite expanse of space is prior to, in the sense of being presupposed by, the existence of any particular spatial region.
 Kant's fourth argument reinforces this by arguing that *if* spatial representation were conceptual (on Kant's understanding of conceptual representation) then we would have to represent an infinite number of spaces or spatial regions.
 This would present us with an infinite task, which we would obviously be unable to accomplish.
 Since Kant thinks we clearly do represent space as an infinite expanse, we must be doing so *non-conceptually*.

 ## The Transcendental Exposition of Space